Claims and Appeals for ERISA Disability or Medical Benefits

 Don’t file your claim or appeal before you are ready (unless you have no option to delay).
 We often call and write to the plan’s administrator to get an extension of time to get the work done to file a great claim or appeal.

 Get a copy of your plan’s “Summary Plan Description.”
 This document will set out a date by which you must file your initial claim, how long the plan administrator has to respond to your claim, and the timing for filing appeals.
 That document will also provide useful clues as to what you must prove to get your benefits.

 If you get an award of Social Security Disability Income benefits (SSDI), and if the government determines that your disability start date coincides nicely with your last day of work, or if the SSDI award otherwise complements your claim, then you should submit that award and all supporting documentation to the plan administrator so they can include it in their analysis.

 Get the Help You Need

-We have come to understand that people filing disability and medical benefits claims are often at a difficult crossroads in their life.
+We have come to understand that people filing disability and medical benefits claims are often at a difficult crossroads in their lives.
 You might be facing the permanent lowering of your standard of living.
-You might be dealing with the end of a career that you loved, or might be coming to grips with major health problems.
+You might be dealing with the end of a career that you loved, or coming to grips with major, chronic, and life-altering health problems.
 You might be seriously depressed.
-All these things are to be expected, and you should never be embarrassed that you might need help or that you are have to deal with powerful emotions.
-So get the help you need, including hiring an attorney like us if that's appropriate.
+These are, unfortunately, not unique or even rare circumstances.
+You should never be embarrassed that you might need help or that you are have to deal with powerful emotions.
+So, get the help you need, including qualified, passionate, and sensitive legal counsel.